bobbingwide/oik/README.md

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 ## Changelog
+# 4.2.0
+* Changed: Further update tests for WordPress 5.7 compatibility,https://github.com/bobbingwide/oik/issues/173
+* Changed: Add support for post meta fields to be included in the REST API,https://github.com/bobbingwide/oik/issues/174
+* Tested: With WordPress 5.7.1 and WordPress Multi Site
+* Tested: With Gutenberg 10.6.0-rc.1
+* Tested: With PHP 8.0 and 7.4
+* Tested: With PHPUnit 9

 # 4.1.3
 * Changed: Update tests for WordPress 5.7 compatibility,https://github.com/bobbingwide/oik/issues/173
 * Changed: Update tests for WordPress 5.6 compatibility,https://github.com/bobbingwide/oik/issues/169